sjbylo/misc/demo-crw/README.md

 2. Create a new project, e.g. "demo" and Install the "Che cluster" into the project.

-3. On the OCP "CodeReady Workspaces Cluster Overview" page click on the route - wait for Status: available
+3. On the OCP "CodeReady Workspaces Cluster Overview" page click on the route - wait for Status: available.

 ---